kunif/OPOS-CCO/README.md

 - If there is already installed CCO(Common Control Objects), uninstall it.
 - Extract the separately prepared installation .zip file while keeping the folder structure.
 - If you install PIA, make sure .NET Framework 3.5 is installed.
-- Run one of the following batch files as an administrator to install and register CCO(and PIA).
+- Run one of the following batch files as an administrator to install and register CCO(and PIA with Publisher Policy).
   - Install_CCOandPIA.bat
   - Install_CCOonly.bat

 Others
-- To re-register/un-register CCO (and PIA), execute the following batch file as an administrator.
+- To re-register/un-register CCO (and PIA with Publisher Policy), execute the following batch file as an administrator.
   - ReRegisterCCO.bat
   - ReRegisterPIA.bat
   - UnRegisterCCO.bat
   - UnRegisterPIA.bat
-- To uninstall CCO (and PIA) and install/uninstall PIA only, execute the following batch file as an administrator.
+- To uninstall CCO (and PIA with Publisher Policy) and install/uninstall PIA with Publisher Policy only, execute the following batch file as an administrator.
   - Uninstall_CCOandPIA.bat
   - Uninstall_CCOonly.bat
   - Install_PIAonly.bat